Phone: (317) 822-4400 x101

 Assistant Phone: (317) 822-4400 x118

 John David Hoover is a founding partner of Hoover Hull Turner LLP.
-He practices in the areas of commercial litigation, professional liability (including medical and legal malpractice defense), professional peer review, officer and director defense, campaign and election law, art litigation, and counseling buyers and sellers on the purchase and sale of fine art items.
+He practices in the areas of commercial litigation, professional liability (including medical and legal malpractice defense), professional peer review, officer and director defense, art litigation, and counseling buyers and sellers on the purchase and sale of fine art items.

 EDUCATION & CLERKSHIPS